fossasia/gci16.fossasia.org/README.md

 you may use any image optimizer of your choice.
 Also the images should be 240x240 pixels Adding facebook, twitter, github, image are not needed but you may provide it and never provide empty fileds like `facebook: `.**

+**Please avoid changing the whole file just to add yourself.
+Line endings should not change.**

 **_Please avoid using contractions such as can't, don't, etc. If you must do it, such as your name has one...put double quotes (`"`) around that part._**